top of page

 I collect inspiration from various places, whether for memories, emotions, or translating concepts into tangible forms.
 I also gather skills, often unrelated to my profession, and find excitement in piecing them together in unexpected ways.

-Whether I'm working with textiles, creating paintings, or exploring technology, each medium gives me a sense of freedom to experiment and push boundaries.
+Whether I'm working with textiles, painting, or exploring technology, each medium offers me the freedom to experiment and push boundaries.

-My work reflects my personal experiences, the things I see and feel, the ideas I share, and the ongoing process of learning and discovering meaning through creation.
+My work reflects personal experiences, what I see and feel, the ideas I share, and the ongoing journey of learning and discovering meaning through creation.

-My philosophy focuses on visual arts, hands-on learning, and collaboration.
-Working in different industries has helped me build strong design skills with an interdisciplinary approach, bringing together ideas from different fields.
+My philosophy centers on visual arts, hands-on learning, and collaboration.
+Working across different industries has helped me develop strong design skills with an interdisciplinary approach, drawing ideas from diverse fields.

 I’m interested in how working directly with materials shapes artistic outcomes and communication.
-I’m also exploring how knowledge, along with the use of tools, body, and mind, affects creativity.
+I’m also exploring how knowledge—combined with tools, the body, and the mind—affects creativity.

-As an artist, I believe in creating with purpose, that is sustainable, and gives back to nature.
-I focus on being inclusive, sharing ideas, and designing in a way that connects people and the environment.
+As an artist, I believe in creating with purpose—work that is sustainable and gives back to nature.
+I focus on inclusivity, sharing ideas, and designing in ways that connect people with one another and with the environment.

 I am deeply invested in human-centered and interactive design practices, using design thinking as a process to empathize, prototype, and iterate meaningful solutions.
 I see design as a dialogue—between people, systems, and environments—where interactivity enhances connection, accessibility, and emotional resonance.